ZhangAoCanada/RADDet/README.md

 Ideally, the distribution should be Uniform.
 In really life scenario, it is hard to detect far-away objects (objects that almost reach the maximum range) using only 1 radar sensor.
 As for the objects that are too close to the radar, it becomes extremely noisy.
 This makes the annotation for those objects a little bit impractical.

 ## Train set and Test set<a name="traintest"/>
 - Dataset splitting: **80%** goes to trainset, and **20%** goes to testset.
-The process is implemented as `dataset/split_sequences.py`.
-As the distributions of the trainset and testset, it is concluded as follow,
+As for the distributions of the trainset and testset, it is concluded as follow,
 ```
 trainset: {'person': 5210, 'bicycle': 729, 'car': 13537, 'motorcycle': 67, 'bus': 176, 'truck': 3042}
 testset:  {'person': 1280, 'bicycle': 204, 'car':  3377, 'motorcycle': 21, 'bus':  38, 'truck':  720}